ClaessicsGit/L2Homage/README.md

 1. Download the newest L2H release and extract it in a folder of your choice.
 2. Copy and paste the content of your Lineage 2 High Five "system" folder into the "Data/Encrypted Client Files" folder.
 3. Copy and paste the files from your server's "script" folder into the "Data/Server" folder.
-4. Open L2Homage.exe and click Initialize.
+4. Open L2Homage.exe and click Start.
 5. Modify content to your heart's content!

 ## Usage